Wesley Wright: Los Angeles Angels of Anaheim

-On July 29, 2015, Wright signed a minor league deal with the Los Angeles Angels of Anaheim.
+On July 30, 2015, Wright signed a minor league contract with the Los Angeles Angels of Anaheim.
+In 12 appearances for the Triple–A Salt Lake Bees, he recorded a 1.42 ERA with 13 strikeouts across 12 2/3 innings pitched.
+On September 1, the Angels selected Wright's contract, adding him to their active roster.
+In 9 games for the Angels, he compiled a 3.18 ERA with 5 strikeouts over 5 2/3 innings of work.

 Boston Red Sox

-Wright joined the Arizona Diamondbacks for 2016 spring training, and was released on March 28, 2016.
-On April 12 he signed a minor league deal with the Boston Red Sox and was assigned to Triple-A Pawtucket Red Sox, where he appeared in 19 games and was released on July 11.
+On December 22, 2015, Wright signed a minor league contract with the Arizona Diamondbacks organization.
+However, he was released prior to the start of the season on March 28, 2016.
+On April 12, Wright signed a minor league contract with the Boston Red Sox and was assigned to Triple–A Pawtucket Red Sox, where he appeared in 19 games before being released on July 11.

 Texas Rangers

 On January 27, 2017, Wright signed a minor league contract with the Texas Rangers.
-He was released on July 23, 2017.

-Retirement
+In 30 games out of the bullpen for the Triple–A Round Rock Express, he compiled a 4.88 ERA with 22 strikeouts over 31 1/3 innings pitched.
+Wright was released by the Rangers organization on July 23.

 On November 11, 2017, it was announced Wright had decided to retire and take a job as a pro scout with the Minnesota Twins.